NSLS-II/sirepo-bluesky/docs/source/installation.rst

 <https://blueskyproject.io/databroker>`_ library, we need to configure it.
 For
 that, please copy the `local.yml
 <https://github.com/NSLS-II/sirepo-bluesky/blob/main/examples/local.yml>`_
 configuration file to the ``~/.config/databroker/`` directory if using macOS or Linux.
-For windows systems, copy the configuration file to the ``%APPDATA%\databroker`` directory.
+For Windows systems, copy the configuration file to the ``%APPDATA%\databroker`` directory.

 .. include:: ../../examples/local.yml
    :literal: